jovanovic-djo/automated-website-reloader/README.md

+# THIS DOCUMENTATION IS DEPRICATED [update in progress]

 # Automated Website Reloader

 A Python script that automatically refreshes multiple websites simultaneously at specified intervals using Selenium and Chrome WebDriver.